 Very mild - Initial slight signs of stress related anxiety when getting into and riding in cars and vans.
 Recovers very quickly and remains able to work & respond effectively.
-Signs may include infrequent tongue flicking, mild restlessness and/or slight loss of responsiveness to work.
+Signs may include infrequent tongue flicking, mild restlessness, and/or slight loss of responsiveness to work.

 Mild - Mild signs of stress related anxiety getting into and riding in cars and vans.
 Recovers quickly.
-Signs may include frequent tongue flicking, moderate restlessness, slight rushing and/or mild loss of responsiveness to work.
+Signs may include frequent tongue flicking, moderate restlessness, slight rushing, and/or mild loss of responsiveness to work.

 Moderate - Moderate stress related anxiety and slow recovery getting into and riding in cars and vans.
-Signs may include very frequent tongue flicking, restlessness, panting, whining, fast jerky Behavior Checklist Definitions 2018 0723 Page 7 of 21 movements, inhibited, compressed and/or seeking some handler support.
+Signs may include very frequent tongue flicking, restlessness, panting, whining, fast jerky movements, inhibited, compressed, and/or seeking some handler support.
 Maintains work with encouragement.

 Severe - Severe stress related anxiety getting into and riding in cars and vans.
 Fails to recover to previous level of composure and responsiveness.
-Signs may include rushing, very frequent tongue flicking, whining, fast jerky movements, inhibited, compressed and/or clinging to handler.
+Signs may include rushing, very frequent tongue flicking, whining, fast jerky movements, inhibited, compressed, and/or clinging to handler.
 Does not maintain work.